 Over the years, WaterFire has expanded from 42 braziers to now having 97.
 These braziers can be seen on the three rivers of downtown Providence: Woonasquatucket, Moshassuck and of course the Providence River.

-The ambience of WaterFire can be enjoyed from alongside the river or by boat and gondola.
-The Providence Riverboat Company runs continuously through the night with 30 minute rides.
+The ambiance of WaterFire can be enjoyed from alongside the river or by boat and gondola.
+The Providence Riverboat Company runs continuously through the night with 30-minute rides.
 Reservations are highly recommended as rides do sell out.
 LaGondola offers a unique perspective aboard their authentic Venetian gondolas.
 You may call LaGondola to book a trip for WaterFire lightings.

 If you are looking to stay nearby, our inn is within walking distance to Waterplace Park where WaterFire takes place here in Providence.
 Call to book your stay with us before we fill up for the lighting season!